-Except as set forth in Sections B and D above, nothing in these Protocols shall be deemed to limit in any way SDG&E’s right to file unilaterally, pursuant to Section 205 of the FPA and the regulations thereunder, to seek to change or cancel the TO5 Formula, or to submit any other request for relief under any applicable provision of the FPA and/or the Commission’s regulations.
+Except as set forth in Sections B and D above, nothing in these Protocols shall be deemed to limit in any way SDG&E’s right to file unilaterally, pursuant to Section 205 of the FPA and the regulations thereunder, to seek to change or cancel the TO6 Formula, or to submit any other request for relief under any applicable provision of the FPA and/or the Commission’s regulations.

-Except as set forth in Section B above, nothing in these Protocols shall be deemed to limit in any way the Interested Parties’ rights to unilaterally, pursuant to Section 206 of the Federal Power Act and the regulations thereunder, to seek to change or cancel the TO5 Formula, or submit any other requests for relief under any applicable provisions of the FPA and/or the Commission’s regulations.
+Except as set forth in Section B above, nothing in these Protocols shall be deemed to limit in any way the Interested Parties’ rights to unilaterally, pursuant to Section 206 of the Federal Power Act and the regulations thereunder, to seek to change or cancel the TO6 Formula or submit any other requests for relief under any applicable provisions of the FPA and/or the Commission’s regulations.